Go Records Inc was founded in 2003 by Mr.Robert Goins. Go Records Inc released it’s first single “Pump Up the Gas” by Tempest in 2003.

 Robert Goins is a Bronx, N.Y. native that was destined for stardom from an early age.
 When he was just 13 years old he was given a contract with the Ringling Brothers and Barnum & Bailey Circus, perhaps the world’s most famous circus.
-Robert Goins was the leader of the second unit in the King Charles troop, a unicycle group that was world famous.
+Robert Goins was the leader of the second unit in the King Charles Troupe, a unicycle group that was world famous.
 In 1977 he appeared in New York Magazine in a five page article highlighting his achievements as he performed for President Carter.

 Robert Goins true talent lay in the music world.
 In 1982 he signed with Star Vision International Records and did shows with various artists such as The Force, M.D.’s, Africa Bambatta, Treacherous 3, and Master Don and the Def Committee.
 Robert Goins, known as Master Ice, opened for a group called Double Exposure, for a party hosted by Von Harper on WBLS, and in 1983 he released the smash hit.

 “Party Rap” and “Unicycle Rap” while performing on unicycles.
 This had never been done before in the history of hip hop.